kubermatic/kubermatic/docs/proposals/user-management.md

   verbs: ["get"]
 ```

 The next step is to create a connection between the `Groups` and the `Roles`.
 This essentially gives the `Groups` certain permissions to the `Resources`.
 In our case the number of `RoleBindings`  we have to create also stems directly from the types and the number of the `Groups` we have in our system.
-For example the following binding assigns `cluster-editor-role-projectIdentity` `Role` to `cluster-editor-group-projectIdentity` `Group`
+For example the following binding assigns `cluster-editor-role-projectIdentity` `Role` to `editor-projectIdentity` `Group`

 ```
 kind: RoleBinding
 apiVersion: rbac.authorization.k8s.io/v1
 metadata:
-  name: cluster-editor-role-binding-projectIdentity
+  name: cluster-editor-binding-projectIdentity
   namespace: kubermatic
 subjects:
 - kind: Group
-  name: cluster-editor-group-projectIdentity
+  name: editor-projectIdentity
   apiGroup: rbac.authorization.k8s.io
 roleRef:
   kind: Role